pikasTech/pikadoc-en/docs/source/Pika 派开发板快速上手.md

 ````

 The first line is the first and second line, which means that two modules are imported, one is the `PikaStdLib` module and one is the `machine` module.
-PikaStdLib is the standard library of PikaScript, which has some system functions, such as checking the memory usage.
+PikaStdLib is the standard library of PikaPython, which has some system functions, such as checking the memory usage.
 In the fourth line, we create a new mem object whose class is PikaStdLib.MemChecker().

 ````python
 mem = PikaStdLib.MemChecker()
 ````

 This class has a max() method and a now() method.
-Using these two methods, you can print out the memory size currently used by PikaScript.
+Using these two methods, you can print out the memory size currently used by PikaPython.

 ````python
 print('hello pikascript')